 Mike and mum like to get on my case a little.
-You see, I'm not very good about taking care of myself.
-I'm a grown woman dammit.
-I'm 45 and I'll do what I want (which apparently includes stomping her feet like a 2-year old when she's being told off).
+You see, I’m not very good at taking care of myself.
+I’m a grown woman dammit.
+I’m 45 and I’ll do what I want (which apparently includes stomping her feet like a 2-year old when she’s being told off).

-You see, I remember to do things for my family like take the kids to their myriad of doctors, specialist, and dental appointments.
+I remember to do things for my family like take the kids to their myriad of doctors, specialists, and dental appointments.
 I remember to take them to the hairdresser, make them do their homework, check in with all their teachers, attend EVERY.
 SINGLE.
 THING at school, make sure they eat a balanced diet, run them to extra-curricular activities, schedule play dates, day trips, and vacations, and take care of all the cuts, scrapes, and illnesses, while also ensuring they are getting a balance of being outdoors, exercise, sleep, and learning something new.